Amarthgul/PersonalCodes/OSU/DESIGN6400/ISS/README.md

 In those components:

 - $x$, $y$, and $z$ are the location of the base point of rays, typically their position on a surface. $v _x$, $v _y$ and $v _z$ are the vector directions.
 These 2 sets of parameters can be used to express the position and direction of rays.
+Vector position and direction is used due to this project quite often will encounter rays that do not exist in the tangential plane, and lenses in this project may not be axial-symmetrical, which cannot be sufficed by the ray transfer matrix way of height $h$ and angle $\gamma$.

 - $\lambda$ is the wavelength, which is used to calculate the refraction index.
+Note that, while the wavelength in this document is also described in nanometers, many of the calculations are done by using the wavelength in micrometers, such as the dispersion formulas.

 - $\Phi$ can be treated as the radiant, i.e., the number of photons per unit time.
 But it can also be viewed as a normal unitless scalar representing the intensity of the the ray at the given wavelength.

 - $i _{\Phi}$ is also the radiant, but it is the imaginary part of the radiant.
-This term is reserved for the polarization of light.
-Combined with $\Phi$, this can represent the $s$ and $p$ polarization.
+Combined with $\Phi$, they can represent the $s$ and $p$ polarization.

 - $s$ is an index denoting after which **s**urface this ray is currently located.
 This can help determining the relative location of the ray more easily than using the position and direction.

-- $b _s$ is boolean variable, with `True` meaning the given ray is propogating sequentially, and `False` meaning the ray is no longer treavling sequentially, i.e., reflected or vignetted.
-This can be helpful making the lens more art directable by isolating the propogation type.
+- $b _s$ is boolean variable, with `True` meaning the given ray is propogating sequentially, and `False` meaning the ray is no longer treavling sequentially, such as being reflected or vignetted.
+This can be helpful making the lens more art directable.

 <br />